 Be wary of the negative cycle of too many meetings.
 People tend to feel rushed in a tight timeline.
 When people rush, confusion amounts.
 When confusion amounts, people like to schedule more meetings to clear up the confusion.
 More meetings take away development time and make the project fall further behind.
 Managers should try best to understand the context and drive outcomes of meetings.
 Make action items out of each meeting, and defend people’s time when a meeting is not necessary.

-Stay tuned to the team morale.
+Stay tuned to team morale.
 Burnout happens under a tight timeline.
 When we experience burnout, we feel unmotivated and make more mistakes.
-One way to prevent burnout is to intentional about setting time blocks for team members to take time off.
+One way to prevent burnout is to be intentional about setting time blocks for team members to take time off.
 Proactively ask team members if they would like to take some time off during a specific week when there’s extra time for the project.

 Communicate often about team problems and progress.
 Have a specific format on how to communicate outside of the team.
 If there’s an established common language or process, do our best to understand that and communicate the team’s progress using that format.
 In addition, expose problems early (e.g., feature A is falling behind by one week) so that we are less surprised later.
-This is hard to do because our human instinct tends to avoid sharing bad news but exposing problems forcing us to confront reality, which is the first step towards solving the problem.
+This is hard to do because our human instinct tends to avoid sharing bad news.
+But exposing problems forcing us to confront reality, which is the first step towards solving a problem.
 By exposing issues early, we hold ourselves accountable and give ourselves more time to solve them.